 - Water, beer, wine, juices, soft drinks.

 A potty + air freshener + blue liquid

-I prefer carrying a potty in the van.
-When we had the Trafic we had the potty in the middle, but now in the Jumper, we have a closed bathroom, which gives you more privacy.
+I prefer carrying a portable toilet in the camper van.
+When we had the Trafic, we had the potty in the middle, but now in the Jumper, we have a closed bathroom, which gives you more privacy.

 Don’t forget to bring your favorite air freshener 😉